Michael Tritter

 Michael Tritter is a recurring fictional character in the medical drama series House, portrayed by David Morse.
 He is the main antagonist of the third season, which ran between 2006 and 2007.
 Tritter is a police detective, who tries to get Dr. Gregory House (Hugh Laurie) to apologize for leaving him in an examination room with a thermometer in his rectum.
 After House refuses to apologize, Tritter researches House's background and discovers his Vicodin addiction.
 Tritter turns people close to House against him and forces House to go to rehab.
 When the case ultimately comes to court, the judge sentences House to one night in jail, for contempt of court, and to finish his rehabilitation, telling Tritter that she believes House is not the drug addict he tried to make him out to be.

 The character was created as somebody who could go "toe-to-toe" with House.
-Morse, who had never seen the show before, was not impressed after familiarizing himself with the show, but the excited reaction of his friends to the opportunity convinced him to take the role.
+Morse, who had never seen the show before, was unimpressed after familiarizing himself with the show, but the excited reaction of his friends to the opportunity convinced him to take the role.
 Initial critical responses to the character were mostly positive, but critics later felt that the six-episode Tritter story arc became boring.
 Morse, though, was praised for his portrayal and received a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his appearance in the episode "Finding Judas".
 Morse stated in a 2006 TV Guide interview that, although he had discussed it with writers of the show, bringing the character back on the show would be "practically impossible".